Void-Crew-Modding-Team/VoidManager/README.md

 ---------------------

 💡 : Function : **Adds numerous features to assist in mod handling and management.**
-- Handling for mod-only sessions
+- Handling for mods requiring installation by all users
 - Restrictions for unspecified mods
 - Client side chat commands
 - Public chat commands